Quick Answer

 • Dividend income: Taxed as regular income; foreign dividends may benefit from treaty exemptions if eligible.

-Recommendation: Consult a Colombian tax advisor (CPA or abogado) before establishing residency.
-Many digital nomads specifically use the V visa to avoid declaring worldwide income for the first 2 years.
-After 2 years, renewal is common or switching to pensioner/investor visa.
-Proper documentation is critical; keep bank statements, visa letter, and income records.
+Recommendation: Consult a Colombian tax advisor before establishing residency.
+Many nomads use the V visa to avoid declaring worldwide income for 2 years.
+Keep bank statements, visa letter, and income records.

 What's the Real Cost of Living as a Digital Nomad in Colombia?